Robot-to-Robot Relative Pose Estimation using Humans as Markers: Experimental Analysis

-It is easy to notice that person re-identification (ReId) is essential for associating mutually visible persons across different views.
-As mentioned in Section~\ref{sec:re_id}, we focus on achieving fast association by making use of the local structural properties around the key-points in the image space instead of using an additional feature extractor.
-The state-of-the-art person ReId approaches adopt deep visual feature extractors that are computationally demanding.
-In Table~\ref{tab:std}, we quantitatively evaluate the state-of-the-art models named Aligned ReID~\cite{zhao2017deeply}, Deep person ReId~\cite{li2014deepreid}, and Tripled-loss ReId~\cite{zheng2011person} based on accuracy and mean averaged precision (mAP) on two standard datasets.
-Specifically, a test-set containing $150$ instances from the \emph{Market-1501} and \emph{CUHK-03} datasets are used for the evaluation; also, the respective run-times on a NVIDIA\texttrademark Jetson TX2 are shown for comparison.
-The results indicate that although these models (once trained on similar data) perform well on standard datasets, they are computationally too expensive for a real-time embedded platform.
-Moreover, as demonstrated in Table~\ref{tab:our}, these off-the-shelf models do not perform that well on high-resolution real-world images.
-Although their performance can be improved by training on more comprehensive real-world data, the computational complexity remains a barrier.
-To this end, the proposed person ReId method provides a significantly faster run-time and better portability (\ie, does not require rigorous training).
+It is easy to notice that person ReId is essential for associating mutually visible persons across different views.
+As mentioned in Section~\ref{sec:re_id}, we focus on achieving fast association by making use of the local structural properties around the anatomical key-points in the image space.
+In contrast, the SOTA person ReId approaches adopt deep visual feature extractors that are computationally demanding.
+In Table~\ref{tab:std}, we quantitatively evaluate the SOTA models named Aligned ReId~\cite{zhao2017deeply}, Deep person ReId~\cite{li2014deepreid}, and Tripled-loss ReId~\cite{zheng2011person} based on accuracy and mean averaged precision (mAP) on two standard datasets.
+Specifically, a test-set containing $150$ instances from the {\tt Market-1501} and {\tt CUHK-03} datasets are used for the evaluation; also, their run-times on a NVIDIA\texttrademark{} Jetson TX2 are shown for comparison.
+The results indicate that although these models (once trained on similar data) perform well on standard datasets, they are computationally too expensive for single-board embedded platforms.